OpenMicroStep/MSBuildSystem/@msbuildsystem/core/src/runner.md

 #### `run(p: Flux<RunnerContext>)`

 Execute `action` on the selected part of the graph.

+#### `runWithMapReduce<V, K>(p: Flux<RunnerContext>, provider: TaskDoMapReduce<V, K>)`

+Execute `action` on the selected part of the graph.
+Upon the execution of the action, if the property `value` of the task context is not _undefined_, this value will be mapped then reduced.
+If the provider supply a `run` method, it will be executed in a task like context for each reduced value.
+If the provider property `returnValues` is _true_, then the list of reduced values will be returned in the `values` property of the flux context.

 #### `on(event: "taskend", listener: (ctx: StepContext<any, any>) => void) : this`